puppetlabs/puppet-specifications/language/types_values_variables.md

 in the constructed hash have the same order as the LHS side keys, and the RHS keys not present in the LHS are inserted at the end of the resulting hash in their RHS order.

+An empty hash is denoted with `Hash[0, 0]`.
+It is illegal to specify the key and/or element type for an empty hash.
+An empty hash is accepted by any typed hash that allows *from* to be 0.

 #### Type Algebra on Hash